 10. Solutions/Proposals on Root Server Governance, including transparency, accountability, security/performance measurements, policies, accessibility and the opportunity to have more RS operators

-The BC membership is concerned that very little effort has been devoted to addressing concerns with enforcing contractual compliance, despite repeated concerns being raised during public comment.
+The BC membership is concerned that insufficient effort has been devoted to addressing concerns with enforcing contractual compliance, despite repeated concerns being raised during public comment.
 Vacant positions in critical ICANN security and compliance positions have only recently been filled and ICANN’s endorsement of a tightly restrained enforcement policy continues to raise serious concerns about the effectiveness of any security plan.
 The effective oversight needed for a strong security program does not exist and without such, even the best SRR plan will fail.

 To work effectively with stakeholders in addressing security and stability issues, ICANN needs to acknowledge the role that their policies play in the process, and they must be accountable for these policies.
 Too often, ICANN relies upon the enterprise community to solve issues that are caused by compliance enforcement gaps.
 This places the burden on the enterprise community to address security concerns caused by ICANN’s oversight failures.
 ICANN needs to establish a more rigorous compliance mandate for all contracted parties (i.e. Registries, Registrars) and enforce accountability.